Who are the victims in Baltimore's Francis Scott Key Bridge collapse? What we know about those missing and presumed dead

 Who were the bridge collapse victims?

-The six men were working for Brawner Builders, filling potholes on the center span of the bridge, at the time of the collapse.
+The men were working for Brawner Builders, filling potholes on the center span of the bridge at the time of the collapse.
+They were originally from El Salvador, Guatemala, Honduras and Mexico.

-The men, who are now presumed dead, are from El Salvador, Guatemala, Honduras and Mexico, and were living in Dundalk and Highlandtown, according to WJZ media partner The Baltimore Banner.

 One of the missing workers from El Salvador was identified as Miguel Luna by the nonprofit organization CASA.